1984shekhar/fuse-examples-6.3/camel-mq-discovery/ReadMe.txt

     Each broker must be identified by the same virtual broker name.
     Normally, each broker is deployed in a separate container.

-JBossFuse:karaf@root> mq-create --create-container broker --replicas 3 --group masterslave hq-broker JBossFuse:karaf@root> mq-create --assign-container broker1,broker2,broker3 --group masterslave hq-broker
+JBossFuse:karaf@root> mq-create --create-container broker --replicas 2 --data /home/cpandey/activemq/hq-broker --group masterslave hq-broker

 BrokerUrl from clients:
 discovery:(fabric:masterslave)